madbomb122/BlackViperScript/README.md

 **A:** Post it as an issue using github's issues tab up top.

 **Q:** Can I run the script safely? <br />
-**A:** The script itself is safe, but changes to services may cause problems.
+**A:** The script itself is safe, but changes to services may cause problems for certin programs.

 **Q:** Can I run the script repeatedly? <br />
 **A:** Yes, with same or different settings.